 Select Playback and enter video name in the Enter Target Path field either directly or through registers.

 For example: Test1.mp4 (from microSD) or B:\Test2.mp4 (from USB).
-Refer to the Video Properties Section.
+Refer to Video Properties: Control for more details.

 16.4 Video Properties: Control